John McClane: Live Free or Die Hard / Die Hard 4.0

 The fourth film, Live Free or Die Hard (titled Die Hard 4.0 in releases outside North America), which takes place on Independence Day, takes place 13 years later.
 McClane is assigned to take hacker Matt Farrell (Justin Long) into FBI custody.
 McClane has been on the force over 30 years, and is a senior detective, most likely a detective squad commander, since he holds the rank of lieutenant.
 Although McClane's NYPD file, accessed by Thomas Gabriel, notes he has been a Lieutenant since 1987, it also states he currently holds the rank of Detective.
-Terrorists led by Thomas Gabriel (Timothy Olyphant), are conducting a fire sale to bidders, taking out the nation's infrastructure: power plants, traffic lights, transportation, and financial markets.
+Terrorists, led by Thomas Gabriel (Timothy Olyphant), are conducting a fire sale to bidders, taking out the nation's infrastructure: power plants, traffic lights, transportation, and financial markets.

-McClane has been divorced from Holly for 10 years, not speaking to his daughter Lucy (Mary Elizabeth Winstead), who is kidnapped by Gabriel as leverage.
+McClane has been divorced from Holly for ten years, and is not speaking to his daughter Lucy (Mary Elizabeth Winstead), who is kidnapped by Gabriel as leverage.
 McClane's previous actions seem forgotten.
-Farrell is unaware of his track record of thwarting bad guys.
-McClane cynical about his fame.
+Farrell is unaware of his track record of thwarting bad guys, while McClane is cynical about his fame.
 With Farrell, McClane again thwarts disaster.
 Farrell counters Gabriel's hacks, while McClane eliminates his men.
 The culmination is when McClane shoots through his own shoulder to kill Gabriel.

-His actions restore Lucy to friendliness.
-She introduces herself as Lucy McClane to Farrell.
-In the past, she introduced herself as Lucy Gennero, and told guys her father was dead.
+John's actions help to restore his relations with Lucy.
+She introduces herself to Farrell as Lucy McClane, where in the past she had introduced herself as Lucy Gennero and said her father was dead.

 A Good Day to Die Hard

 In the fifth film, A Good Day to Die Hard, John travels to Russia when son John "Jack" Junior (Jai Courtney) is arrested.
 He does not know Jack works for the CIA against high-ranking Russian official Chagarin (Sergei Kolesnikov).
-Chagarin's ex-partner, Yuri Komarov (Sebastian Koch) was imprisoned for a file incriminating Chagarin.
+Chagarin's ex-partner, Yuri Komarov (Sebastian Koch), was imprisoned for a file incriminating Chagarin.

 John meets Jack and Komarov fleeing custody and Chagarin's thugs.
-Chagarin's henchmen attack again as they hide out in a CIA safe house.
+Chagarin's henchmen attack again as the protagonists hide out in a CIA safe house.
 John holds them off, allowing himself, Jack and Komarov to escape.
 John and Jack help Komarov meet up with Komarov's daughter, Irina (Yuliya Snigir).
-She betrays them to Chagarin's main enforcer Alik (Radivoje Bukvić).
+She betrays them to Chagarin's main enforcer, Alik (Radivoje Bukvić).
 John and Jack must escape again, but without Komarov.
 Following Komarov to Chernobyl, John and Jack learn that Komarov was actually using them to steal weapons-grade uranium from Chagarin.
 Surviving yet another battle, John and Jack mend their relationship.